• Skip to primary navigation

 The trains are easy to use, affordable, and can get you just about everywhere.

-The trains are also super fast, so you can use them for day trips to more places than you’d expect.
+The train travel is also super fast, so you can use trains for day trips to more places than you’d expect.

 They even run late at night giving you plenty of time to explore other cities and return to your accomodation at night.